-- (1) English Language Arts 30-1
+- 1. English Language Arts 30-1

-- (2) Chemistry 30 or Science 30
+- 2. Chemistry 30 or Science 30

-- (3) Biology 30
+- 3. Biology 30

-- (4) One of Mathematics 30-1, Mathematics 30-2 or Mathematics 31
+- 4. One of Mathematics 30-1, Mathematics 30-2 or Mathematics 31

-- (5) Subject from Group A, B, or C
+- 5. Subject from Group A, B, or C

-Note: Early offers of admission may be granted to early applicants who meet eligibility requirements (see §13.5).
+Note: Early offers of admission may be granted to early applicants who meet eligibility requirements (see Admission Decision Process).

-Transfer students from other University of Alberta Faculties and other postsecondary institutions should consult §14.2.1 for information on Transfer from Colleges and Universities.
+Transfer students from other University of Alberta Faculties and other postsecondary institutions should consult Transfer from a Postsecondary Institutions for information on Transfer from Colleges and Universities.

-- (1) Transfer students must present the high school subject requirements listed in \$16.11.1(l). - (2) An Admission GPA (AGPA) of at least 3.0 or equivalent.
-Please refer to §14.2.1. - (3) Complete high school and postsecondary transcripts.
+- Transfer students must present the high school subject requirements listed in High School Applicants. - An Admission GPA (AGPA) of at least 3.0 or equivalent.
+Please refer to Transfer from a Postsecondary Institutions. - 3.
+Complete high school and postsecondary transcripts.